 So they decided to go independent.

-The two co-founded Roc-A-Fella records.
-The name was a play on oil tycoon John D. Rockefeller who died with an inflation adjusted net worth of $340 billion.
-The name was also a nod to a famous Brooklyn drug dealer named Rocafella who Jay-Z idolized as a young hustler.
+The two co-founded Roc-A-Fella Records.
+The name was a play on oil tycoon John D. Rockefeller, who died with an inflation-adjusted net worth of $340 billion.
+The name was also a nod to a famous Brooklyn drug dealer named Rocafella, whom Jay-Z idolized as a young hustler.
 [FYI: That "Rocafella" is the one who died of AIDS and is immortalized in the NAS song "Ether": "Rocafella died of AIDS, that was the end of his chapter And that's the guy y'all chose to name your company after?"].

-Damon wanted Jay to film a music video as fast as possible but Roc-A-Fella Records had no money.
-To raise cash, Damon sought an investment from a well connected street hustler named Kareem "Biggs" Burke.
+Damon wanted Jay to film a music video as fast as possible, but Roc-A-Fella Records had no money.
+To raise cash, Damon sought an investment from a well-connected street hustler named Kareem "Biggs" Burke.
 Damon took 100% of Burke's $16,000 investment and poured it into producing a music video for Jay's song "In My Lifetime," which was partly filmed on the Caribbean island of St. Thomas.
 Burke also arranged for Jay and Damon to have access to a wealthy local kingpin's mansion and speed boat, which can be seen throughout the video:

 Jay-Z "In My Lifetime":

-The gamble paid off and soon Roc-A-Fella's only artist was getting courted by all the major record companies.
+The gamble paid off, and soon Roc-A-Fella's only artist was getting courted by all the major record companies.

 However, none of the major labels would agree to one of Damon's outrageous demands.
-Damon Dash demanded that Roc-A-Fella would maintain ownership of Jay-Z's master recordings.
+Damon Dash demanded that Roc-A-Fella maintain ownership of Jay-Z's master recordings.

 Owning the master would turn out to be a brilliant financial decision as Jay-Z's back catalogue still sells millions of units, even almost 20 years later.
-Only one record company was willing to acquiesce to such insane demands, a little known label called Freeze Records.
+Only one record company was willing to acquiesce to such insane demands, a little-known label called Freeze Records.
 As fate would have it, shortly after signing Jay-Z, Freeze Records was sold for scraps to Russell Simmons and Lyor Cohen's Def Jam Records.

 Roc-A-Fella Records Rises To The Top